Traditional Austrian Cuisine at the Danube Tower : the kids inside-looking out, up-looking down

 The elevator ride up is always fun – especially with the kids.
 They’d look up in amazement, not understanding how far we’ve gone up until they hear that “ding.”

-First photo on frame – view on our way to the tower’s entrance – very springy.
+Featured photo (on the most bottom in this post) – view on our way to the tower’s entrance – very springy.
 Top right photo would be UNO city (United Nations Organization city) – housing the offices of the United Nations.
 Bottom left photo shows a man-made river by the Danube Park (hopefully) with all the trees still waiting for their leaves.
 Last photo, below right is the Danube river with a view of the houses and buildings surrounding it.
+Somewhere is the hort where I used to work at – an after-school institution.

 Ordering food also means waiting time, the best time to take photos of Vienna as the restaurant rotates.
 You get to see Vienna from east to west while sitting on your cozy chair.
 Inside the restaurant, you will get an idea at the area you are gazing at as there are signs indicating them.
-Kahlenberg, Stephansplatz, Stammersdorf and so on would be some you will be familiar with.
+Kahlenberg, Stephansplatz, Stammersdorf and so on would be some you might be familiar with, as we’ve mentioned them often here.

 We had the usual fare of potato soup, Wiener Schnitzel – veal that is, and I have to stress that this is protected by law, Schnitzel not made from veal should rightfully be identified by restaurants and not call them Wiener 🙂 – chicken schnitzel or pork schnitzel would be more like it.
 The servings are quite humongous – for small eaters like me, I shared one with my little boy.

 We then had apfelstrudel, served in a generous lather of vanilla sauce sprinkled with sugar.
 Just perfect for a finish.
-And hubby, gulped down his meal with a cup of cappuccino.
+And hubby, gulped down his meal with a cup of cappuccino after.

-After paying and tipping we went up the observation deck but the winds were too much up there we gave up too soon. ^_^
+After paying and tipping we went up the observation deck.
+There, one can view Vienna sans glass windows but the winds were too much up there we gave up too soon. ^_^

 Donauturm Rotating Restaurant